 When signed in to your Wi-Fi router, you should be able to navigate to the wireless settings to view your network's current password.

-If you do not own the Wi-Fi network you need to locate the plain text password for, there's not much you can do if the iCloud Keychain method didn't work aside from asking the hotspot's owner for the password.
+If you do not own the Wi-Fi network you need to locate the plain text password for, there's not much you can do if you can't retrieve it from iOS 16's new Wi-Fi settings or your Mac's Keychain Access app aside from asking the hotspot's owner for the password.
 That is unless you're a hacker.

 While likely illegal, you could gain access to a Wi-Fi network's credentials using white-hat tools like Wifiphisher, Bettercap, Wifite2, Hashcat, Airgeddon, Besside-ng, Fluxion, USB dead drops, and even birthday cards.
 Of course, you'll also need a computer for most of these hacking tools.